Go back

 Janet: That’s wonderful.

 So, you’ve been a dancer in Russia, Germany, Iran, and now America.
 What an incredible international journey.
 Finding supporters in Los Angeles must have been significant, especially since it’s a difficult city for securing support in the arts.
-I know you were gaining momentum there, but politics disrupted things again for you.

 ‘I had to replace my knees, but I’m still running!’